Resources/Threat Intelligence

 How iboss Mitigates K-12 Threats

-For lateral movement prevention, iboss Zero Trust Network Access replaces traditional VPN with application-level access controls.
-Users and devices are granted access only to specific authorized applications rather than broad network segments, eliminating the ability for an attacker who compromises a single endpoint to traverse the network and reach critical systems like student information systems, financial applications, or domain controllers.
+For lateral movement prevention, iboss Zero Trust Network Access replaces traditional broad VPN access with application-level access controls.
+Users and devices are granted access only to specific authorized applications rather than broad network segments, reducing the value of a compromised account or endpoint.

 ← All Resources